parakeet-nest/parakeet/README.md

 <!-- meta-data

 -->
-## Chat completion with conversational memeory
+## Chat completion with conversational memory

 ### In memory history